… The days you struggled to get everything done.

 Aloe is packed with polysaccharides – naturally occurring compounds that support active cell biology.

-From the early days of the Egyptians and Greeks, the chamomile flower has been regarded as a sacred herb.
+From the early days of the Egyptians and Greeks, the Matricaria or chamomile flower has been regarded as a sacred herb.

 Flavonoids, powerful antioxidants, protect against free radical damage to cells and tissues.

-The essential oils in chamomile flower extract soothe irritated and chapped skin.
+The essential oils in chamomile flower extract soothe skin irritated and chapped by the elements.

 Olive oil is a monounsaturated fatty acid containing oleic, linoleic and alpha-linolenic fatty acids.
 These fatty acids are precursors to natural prostaglandins, which make your skin moist, smooth and firm.